 (b)(i) A summons and complaint may also be served upon a defendant who is an individual other than a minor or an incompetent person or upon a domestic or foreign corporation or partnership or other unincorporated association by mailing a copy of the summons and complaint (by first-class mail, postage prepaid) to the person to be served, together with two copies of a notice and acknowledgment conforming substantially to form 18-A and a return envelope, postage prepaid, addressed to the sender.
-If the sender receives no acknowledgment of service under this subdivision of this rule within 20 days after the date of mailing the summons and complaint, service of such summons and complaint shall be made by one of the persons mentioned in Rule 4D(1)(a) in the manner prescribed by Rule 4D(2) and Rule 4D(3).
+If the sender receives no acknowledgment of service under this subdivision of this Montana Rules of Civil Procedure within 20 days after the date of mailing the summons and complaint, service of such summons and complaint shall be made by one of the persons mentioned in Montana Rules of Civil Procedure 4D(1)(a) in the manner prescribed by Montana Rules of Civil Procedure 4D(2) and Rule 4D(3).

 (ii) Unless good cause is shown for not doing so, the court shall order the payment of costs of the personal service by the person served if such person does not complete and return within 20 days after mailing the notice and acknowledgment of receipt of summons.

 (2) Personal service within the state.
 The summons and complaint shall be served together.
 The plaintiff shall furnish the person doing service with such copies as are necessary.
 Service shall be made as follows: